skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 Your main page probably lists all your comics starting from the most recent.
 This is a good design and doesn't violate anything I previously said.
-That's not the URL for any particular comic, but to the main page, which also serves as the page of recent comics.
+That's not the URL for any particular comic, but to the main page, which also serves as the list of recent comics.
 I strongly recommend that the comics on the main page are also hyperlinks to their specific URL.
-Users naturally expect to find the comic's URL for sharing by clicking on the comic.
+Users naturally expect to find the comic's URL by clicking on the comic's image.

 #### Have an Atom or RSS feed